 An introduction to borrowed HTML elements

-Akoma Ntoso uses some elements from HTML with similar meaning..
-For this reason they are reused inside of Akoma Ntoso avoiding inventing new vocabulary.
-Sometime the semantic are identical (e.g. span) and otherwise it is different (e.g. div).
+Akoma Ntoso uses some elements that look like HTML but they do not belong to the HTML namespace.
+Even though they are similar tags and have similar meaning, they are not HTML elements.
+For this reason, they are reused inside of Akoma Ntoso avoiding inventing new vocabulary.
+Sometimes the semantic are identical (e.g. span) and sometimes it is different (e.g. div).